 In the factory default configuration, the switch has no IP (Internet Protocol) address and subnet mask, and no passwords.
 In this state, it can be managed only through a direct console connection.
 To manage the switch through inband (networked) access, you should configure the switch with an IP address and subnet mask compatible with your network.
 Also, you should configure a Manager password to control access privileges from the console and web browser interface.
-Other parameters in the Switch Setup screen can be left at their default settings or you can configure them with values you enter.
+Other parameters in the Switch Setup screeen can be left at their default settings or you can configure them with values you enter.

 Many other features can be configured through the switch's console interface, to optimize the switch's performance, to enhance your control of the network traffic, and to improve network security.
 Once an IP address has been configured on the switch, these features can be accessed more conveniently through a remote Telnet session, through the switch's web browser interface, and from an SNMP network management station running a network management program.
-For a listing of switch features available with and without an IP address, refer to "How IP Addressing Affects Switch Operation" in the Management and Configuration Guide, which is on the Documentation CD-ROM that came with your switch.
+For a listing of switch features available with and without an IP address, refer to "How IP Addressing Affects Switch Operation" in the Management and Configuration Guide, which is available on the ProCurve Web site www.procurve.com.